THE TIMELESS BEAUTY OF URUSHI,

 Made from natural materials, Japanese lacquerware is a smart choice for the environmentally conscious.
 “It’s light and durable, and it can be used every day by both young and old,” Takayama says.

 Urushi art embodies the idea, common in Japanese aesthetics, of the work being alive, of possessing an independent vitality.
 If a piece of lacquerware gets damaged, urushi craftspeople are on hand to give it new life.
 They mend it using an ancient technique called kintsugi—using the strong adhesive properties of urushi sap to artistically fuse chips and cracks together using gold and other metals, creating a new way of the art form being expressed and perceived.

 For those trying out urushi products for the first time, Takayama recommends soup bowls: “Pour hot soup into the bowl, hold it and the heat will transfer gently into your hands.
 Japanese people sip straight from the bowl.
 Try it and you can enjoy the skin-like texture against your lips.”

 Check out these two artists for more inspiration on bringing urushi art into your life.

-World-renowned urushiartist Kazumi Murose sprinkles coarse powder ground from gold or silver ingots onto an urushi-painted design, to make interior pieces from stationery boxes to cabinets.
-Murose’s works have been exhibited in top museums such as the Met or the British Museum, but you could also decorate your own home with a maki-e-stylepiece.
+World-renowned urushiartist Kazumi Murose sprinkles coarse powder ground from gold or silver ingots onto an urushi-painted design to make interior pieces from stationery boxes to cabinets.
+Murose’s works have been exhibited in top museums, such as The Met and the British Museum, but you could also decorate your own home with a maki-e-stylepiece.
 “Try jewellery boxes or small bowls,” he says.
 “They look beautiful displayed in the room.”